Robert Cameron (PhD)

 Meet the always cool, calm and collected Robert.

-Robert is a teacher and dissertation coach with decades of experience working with individuals from all walks of life, both within and outside of academia.
+Robert is a teacher and dissertation coach, with decades of experience working with individuals from all walks of life, both within and outside of academia.

 Robert has a passion for the social sciences, combined with a knack for translating complex research and theory into practical, actionable results.
+Together, these attributes make him a highly impactful coach.

 - Methodologies: Qualitative and mixed methods (involving basic statistics)